crisperdue/prooftoys-site/content/language-intro.md

 identifier is an alphabetic character possibly followed by additional letters, digits, and underscores ("_").

-A name that is a single letter, optionally followed by an underscore and one or more digits, is a variable.
+All variable names are identifiers.
+A name that is a single letter, optionally followed by an underscore and one or more digits, is a variable name.
 If there are any digits, they will display as a subscript on the identifier.
-The names "T", "F", "R", and "e" are specially reserved for constants.
+The names "T", "F", "R", and "e" are specially reserved for constants and cannot be used as variable names.

 Every variable has a type, such as boolean or individual.
-Prooftoys does not currently provide a way to declare the type of a variable, but infers it.
+Prooftoys does not currently provide a way to declare the type of a variable or constant, but infers them.
 Types of some constants such as `T`, `F`, and numeric literals, are predefined.

 An operator name is a sequence of printing (currently ASCII) characters that are not letters or digits, brackets, braces, parentheses, colon (":") or (".").

-There are also numeric literals, which are a sequence of digits optionally preceded by "-".
+Numeric literals are a sequence of digits optionally preceded by "-".
 The "-" is an operator otherwise.
+Numeric literals only exist for integers.

 ### Operators and infix